wanghaisheng/responsive-landing-page-starter/content/blog/en/integrate-phone-calls-to-a-dialogflow-chatbot-via-websockets.md

 12. Install [git](https://git-scm.com/downloads)
 13. Install [Heroku command line](https://devcenter.heroku.com/categories/command-line) and login to your Heroku account
 14. If you do not yet have a local git repository, create one: `git init`
 15. Start by creating this application on Heroku from the command line using the Heroku CLI.
-Note: In below command, replace `thisappname` with a unique name on the whole Heroku platform. `heroku create thisappname`
+Note: In the below command, replace `thisappname` with a unique name on the whole Heroku platform. `heroku create thisappname`
 16. On your Heroku dashboard where your application page is shown, click on `Settings` button, add the following `Config Vars` and set them with their respective values:\
     `GCLOUD_PROJECT_ID`
     `GOOGLE_APPLICATION_CREDENTIALS`